 "All right, then…how old are you?"

 And yet another shrug.
 "I don't know.
 Twenty, maybe.
-I've lost track."
+I lost track."

 Hatter was not surprised.
 He mirrored her shrug and plastered a grin on his face.
 "Myself, I'm a hundred and nine.
 Old as they come."

 "Old as they come?
 You're still a baby."
-She allowed just a hint of a smile to slip, and Hatter's grin turned genuine.
+The corners of her mouth turned up into just a hint of a smile, and Hatter's grin turned genuine.

 "I wouldn't say baby.
 I'm in me prime."
 He winked at her.
 When she clammed up and didn't respond, he mentally added, Brilliant.